formkit/docs-content/guides/build-a-multi-step-form.md

 Our form is now capable of informing a user when they have correctly filled out all of the fields in a given step!
 We've also made a few other improvements:
 - Extracted the "step logic" to a Vue composable so it can be reused elsewhere
-- Created a utils.js file for utility functions
+- Created a utils.js file for the utility functions

 <example
   class="cap-height"